 To exercise your respective data privacy right, please contact the Company at the information in the Contact Us section of this Policy.

 Security Measures.
 We implement comprehensive administrative, technical, and physical security measures to protect your personal information from unauthorized access, disclosure, alteration, and destruction.
-These measures include: Administrative Safeguards:
+These measures include:

 - Regular privacy and security training for all staff